 \subsection{Gliding During Slip}

-SAP, as well as the formulations from Anitescu and Todorov \cite{bib:anitescu2006,bib:todorov2011}, introduces a number of artifacts result of the convex approximation of contact.
-The most well known artifact, is that objects \emph{glide} at a finite offset during slip \cite{bib:mazhar2014, bib:horak2019, bib:castro2022unconstrained}.
-For SAP's compliant formulation this offset is \cite{bib:castro2022unconstrained}
+SAP, as well as the formulations from Anitescu and Todorov \cite{bib:anitescu2006,bib:todorov2011}, introduce a number of artifacts as the result of the convex approximation of contact.
+The most well-known artifact is that objects \emph{glide} at a finite offset during slip \cite{bib:mazhar2014, bib:horak2019, bib:castro2022unconstrained}.
+For SAP, this offset is \cite{bib:castro2022unconstrained}

-which, for dissipation $\tau_d=0$ reduces to the gliding distance $\mu\delta t\Vert\vf{v}_t\Vert$ for Anitescu's formulation of rigid contact \cite{bib:anitescu2006}.
+With zero dissipation ($\tau_d=0$), this reduces to the gliding distance $\mu\delta t\Vert\vf{v}_t\Vert$ in Anitescu's formulation of rigid contact \cite{bib:anitescu2006}.
 There are no artifacts during stiction.

-While the term $\mu\delta t\Vert\vf{v}_t\Vert$ can be negligible depending on the time step size and application, the term $\mu\tau_d\Vert\vf{v}_t\Vert$ can dominate the artifact.
-Therefore, the user is forced to trade-off dissipation with the magnitude of this gliding artifact, making the choice of this parameter cumbersome.
+While the term $\mu\delta t\Vert\vf{v}_t\Vert$ can be negligible for small time steps and slip speeds, the term $\mu\tau_d\Vert\vf{v}_t\Vert$ can dominate when dissipation is large.
+Therefore, users must face the trade-off between accurate dissipation modeling and the magnitude of this gliding artifact, making the choice of this parameter cumbersome.

-Even though compliant, the Similar model eliminates this cumbersome dependency on dissipation, and introduces the same offset $\mu\delta t\Vert\vf{v}_t\Vert$ as Anitescu's formulation of rigid contact.
-We can see this if we replace $v_n$ with $z$ from \eqref{eq:similar_grouping} into \eqref{eq:discrete_normal_impulse}.
-This is desirable, since as with Anitescu's model of rigid contact, the gliding artifact vanishes as the time step size is reduced.